 - Expy: He looks quite similar to Rambo, including wearing a red bandana and a nigh-permanent frown as well as being a tracking-specialist.
 Word of God is that he was actually based on Billy from Predator.
 And going with the Delta Squad comparisons, he is one for Boss.

-- Facial Markings: Half of his face is covered by a skull tattoo.
+- Facial Markings: Half of his face is covered by a black skull tattoo, matching the white half-skull painted on his helmet.

-- Knife Nut: He wields two combat knives, which he uses to cut through Battle Droids with ease.
+- Knife Nut: He wields two combat knives, which he uses to cut down battle droids with ease, though he has no problem using a blaster when the situation requires it.

-- Knuckle Cracking: The first thing he does on-screen after taking off his shuttle is crack his knuckles, which is his way of saying "Okay, let's get this over with already!".
+- Knuckle Cracking: The first thing he does on-screen after getting off the Marauder is crack his knuckles, which is his way of saying "Okay, let's get this over with already!"

 - The Leader: Always calm and calculated, Hunter is the leader of the Bad Batch and the only one who seems to always be capable of getting them under control.